Ruth Polsky: Death and legacy

 Polsky died after being crushed by a runaway cab on the steps of the Limelight club in New York."A driver for a car service has been charged with running a red light after his vehicle collided with a taxicab that spun out of control, struck and killed a woman in front of the Limelight discotheque in Chelsea, the police said yesterday.
 The victim, who was killed instantly Sunday night when the cab pinned her against the front of the building at 47 West 20th Street, was identified yesterday as Ruth Polsky of 90 West Houston Street, according to a police spokesman, Officer Joseph McConville"Morrissey dedicated The Smiths' single "Shoplifters of the World Unite" to her memory.
 The Virgin Prunes dedicated their 1986 live album The Hidden Lie to Polsky: "If this is a goodbye LP, then it's a special farewell to Ruth Polsky."
 On December 5, 1986, New Order played a benefit for Ruth at the Roxy in New York, performing an encore with Joy Division tunes "Atmosphere" and "Love Will Tear Us Apart".
-The first time the band had played these songs live since Joy Division.

 A brief obituary on The ARChive of Contemporary Music website read:

 "Ruth was the first to place monitors around a club and play video for the dancers.
 She had willed her records to the ARChive, but ghoulish record dealers camp out on the steps and buy them off the family."